DaniellaBoulos/DaniellaBoulos/projects/software-dev2/readme6.md

-This was a semester-long group project where we had to create a restaurant website using React.
+This was a semester-long group project from my Software Development 2 class where we had to create a restaurant website using React.